 Many bloggers build their website and create content without considering the image they want to present.
 If you’re thinking of blogging more professionally, businesses and PRs wont take you very seriously if you haven’t built a brand for your blog.
 Even if you don’t take it seriously, it’s still an incredibly important factor to building your audience and improving your blog.
 This includes everything from your blogs name, tagline, address, theme, colour palette, typeface, personality, schedule, etc. It must be consistent.
 Consistency is key.

-Learn your SEO
+Understand your SEO

 Before I become familiar with SEO, I sort of undermined it’s importance.
 It can be a little intimidating at first, but once you get your head around it, I promise it’s not so bad.
 Google is your best friend.